butla/Book/2016/presentations/tdd_of_python_microservices/text.md

 * change the shape (schema) of the data returned by the service.

-Those changes breach the contract the service has with the outside world, and can cause bugs in a microservice system, so precausions are necessary.
+Those changes breach the contract the service has with the outside world, and can cause bugs in a microservice system, so precautions are necessary.
 They come in the form of contract tests.

 ### Swagger